-- Regression methods such as analysis of variance and general linearized modeling can be used to see which inputs have strongest effects on which model outputs, and whether there are interactions among factors. - The approach is simply to look for statistical relationships among inputs (here, including parameter values and initial conditions as well as time-series inputs) and outputs. - This approach can be very useful, in particular if a model is complex and we initially have no idea where to expect causal relationships. - Of course, these regression methods do not directly identify causal relationships, but they can provide important clues by revealing the relative importance of different factors.
+- Regression analysis can be used to see which inputs have strongest effects on which model outputs, and whether there are interactions among factors. - The approach is simply to look for statistical relationships among inputs (here, including parameter values and initial conditions as well as time-series inputs) and outputs. - This approach can be very useful, in particular if a model is complex and we initially have no idea where to expect causal relationships. - These regression methods do not directly identify causal relationships, but they can provide important clues by revealing the relative importance of different factors.